it-economics/itea-be/kata-instructions.md

 make it impossible for a "single bad actor" to intentionally act maliciously.
 Such a paper trail is easily provided by many pull request tools.
 Another reason could be that the tooling has support for pull request integration of pipelines and static analysis.
-However, that does not mean we need to block the flow by waiting for someone to asynchronously review the code *when they get to it, after it is already finished* to ask for additional changes.
+However, that does not mean we need to block the flow by waiting for someone to asynchronously review the code *when they get to it, after it is already finished* to ask for additional changes.<br>
+*Pull request != code review* and *code review != pull request*.

 #### Tasks: